adog0822/AWS-Evidence-Layer/README.md

-# LoxeAI, A Customizable, Verifiable, & Faster Compliance Agent for first SOC 2 audit
+# LoxeAI, A Customizable, Verifiable, & Faster Compliance Agent for your first SOC 2 audit

 Your first SOC 2, Done your Way
 Read-only scan across 12 AICPA Trust Services Criteria, heuristic scoring in